5 min read

 The first step in turning your employees into your advocates is understanding them, especially their values, goals and motivations.
 Surveying your employee population will provide insights into what makes them tick, and will help you to make informed decisions about recognition and engagement.

 At Reward Gateway, employees place great value on charitable giving.
-As such, we focus on organising regular volunteer events for our employees globally.
+As such, we focus on organizing regular volunteer events for our employees globally.
 Not only are our employees’ values aligned to these activities, we’re also revealing the culture and character of Reward Gateway in the process, and how we truly make the world a better place to work, outside of the confines of our offices.
-Employees partaking in volunteer activities will be simultaneously more engaged in their work and more willing to share how the organisation meets their needs and values.
+Employees partaking in volunteer activities will be simultaneously more engaged in their work and more willing to share how the organization meets their needs and values.

 It’s a win-win-win.

 Additionally, align your advocates with what they enjoy – some employees will feel more comfortable on social media like Facebook (our own Careers page is shown above), Instagram or LinkedIn, while others will relish the spotlight of a public speaking gig.
 Pay attention to what works for whom.
 And no matter the platform, it’s important that your champions focus on what your company’s good at.
-By focusing on strengths, your advocates are amplifying what’s going right at your organisation – and that’s something everyone will want to be a part of.
+By focusing on strengths, your advocates are amplifying what’s going right at your organization – and that’s something everyone will want to be a part of.

 By now, you’ve identified the employees who will raise their hands again and again for opportunities to be a brand advocate.
 These are the employees who are first to sign up for a charitable giving event, those who ask the questions in Town Hall meetings about initiatives, and those who will be the first to shout about their love for your organisation to anyone who’ll listen.
 But how do you engage the quiet folks, who equally love your company, but aren’t as inclined to raise their hand to be an advocate?
 Here are a few ways to approach this:

 Your EVP will evolve at the speed that your employees do — remember, you’re always looking for progress, not perfection.
-Keep a pulse on what makes your employees happy, deliver on those values, and you’ll be setting your organisation up for success – from the inside, out.
+Keep a pulse on what makes your employees happy, deliver on those values, and you’ll be setting your organization up for success – from the inside, out.